tweag/guides/CONTRIBUTING.md

 ## Code

-1. Explain your idea and discuss your plan with members of the team.
+1. Explain your idea before getting started and discuss your plan with members of the team.
 The best way to do this is to create an [issue][issue-tracker] or comment on an existing issue.
 1. Prepare a git commit with your change.
 Don't forget to add [tests][tests].
-Update [README.md](./README.md) if appropriate.
+Update the [README.md](./README.md) and changelog if appropriate.
 1. [Create a pull request][create-pull-request].
 This will start the code review process.
 Enable "Allow edits from maintainers" if the branch is on a fork, so that reviewers can fix trivial problems